YanZuJ/Discrete_Choice_R/README.md

 # Discrete_Choice_R
 40.220 The Analytics Edge (SUTD) 2024
-In this competition, you will be predicting the choice among bundles of safety features in cars.
+In this competition, we were tasked to predict the choice among bundles of safety features in cars.
 This data was analyzed in Weeks 4 and 5 of the classes.
-We've used a combination of Random Forest, Multinomial and Support Vector Machine
+We've used a combination of Random Forest, Multinomial and Support Vector Machine models.

 ## File Info